 There is one other theory in regards to kneading, but it’s not as widely accepted.
-Some think that it began with wild cats who used the motion of kneading to build nests of grass and leaves.
+Some think it began with wild cats who used the kneading motion to build nests of grass and leaves.
 The nests were built as places to give birth and then have a good rest afterward.
-No matter why it is that your particular cat kneads you, there’s a good chance that the kneading happens right before they’re going to fall asleep.
+No matter why your particular cat kneads you, there’s a good chance that the kneading happens right before they fall asleep.
 And, you also may notice that female cats knead more frequently when they’re in heat.

 The softer the fabrics that you wear, the more often that you’re going to be kneaded.
-You may notice that when you wear a woolen shawl, a soft sweatshirt, or any other supple fabric, you’re getting a lot more attention from your cat.
+You may notice that when you wear a woolen shawl, a soft sweatshirt, or any other supple fabric, your cat gets a lot more attention.
 This is because these kinds of fabrics make for comfortable surfaces to sleep, and so the cat is fluffing things up a bit when they knead.
 It’s kind of the same thing that you do to your pillows before you fall asleep.

 Kneading Means “I Love You”